Skyshader77/Lacryma-Hydra/chapter11.typ

 "The Medean Empire would never elevate a half Molochian such as Ordogan on the throne no matter how many titles they heap on him."

-"There is no other choice, Phoenix Egg."
+"There is no other choice, Phoenix Wing."

 "The Prince can be raised under the spider’s web."